nervosnetwork/docs/docs/tutorials/step4.md

 The cell to transfer tokens has no data in its data field, just capacity and the lock script that will be executed when unlocking the cell:
 ```
-1 	cell = {
+1 	cell =   Types::Output.new(
 2          capacity: 500,
-3        data: “”,
+3          lock: Types::Script.generate_lock(
-4        lock: wallet.lock,
+4            key.address.parse(target_address),
-5    }
+5            api.system_script_code_hash
+6          )
+7        )
 ```

 * __Line 1__ - Defines the cell variable we will store the newly cell in

 * __Line 2__ - We have defined this cell to be created with 500 native tokens

-* __Lines 3__ - We leave the data field empty, because all we are concerned about is transferring native tokens, which do not require any data to be stored in this field.

-* __Lines 4__ - Specifies the lock script of who can unlock the cell and use it as a Cell Input in a subsequent transaction.
+* __Lines 3-5__ - Generates the lock script based on the target address of who can unlock the cell and the system script code hash.

 ## Calculating Cell Capacity